 6. Cold Compress

 Any sort of cold compress can help constrict the blood vessels around your eyes and reduce the appearance of under-eye puffiness.
-Two easy options for cold compresses are a bag of frozen peas or chilled teaspoons.
+Two easy options for cold compresses are a bag of frozen veggies or chilled teaspoons.
 Lie down with your head propped up by pillows, and place the compress(es) over your eyes.
 Rest there for at least 10 minutes, then gently pat your eyes dry.

 Milk has a lightening effect on skin that can be very helpful when dealing with dark circles under your eyes.
 Apply milk with a cotton ball to the skin around your eyes.
 Leave it to dry for about 30 minutes, then gently rinse the milk off with warm water.